Hendrikto/battery_warning/README.md

 make
 ```

 Sensible defaults are chosen for the systemd service file during generation.
-It might be necessary to edit `battery_warning.service`.
+It might be necessary to edit `battery_warning@.service`.

 ## Install
 ```sh